Episode 002: Dr. David Blitzer, host Rick Ferri

 David Blitzer is our guest in Episode 2 of Bogleheads on Investing.
 Dr. Blitzer is the Managing Director and Chairman of the Index Committee at S&P Dow Jones Indices (S&P DJI) with overall responsibility for index security selection, as well as index analysis and management.

 In this episode, Dr. Blitzer discusses how S&P and Dow Jones came together under one name to become S&P Dow Jones Indices.
 He talks about the way securities are selected for the Dow Jones Industrial Average and S&P 500, and how stocks are categorized based on Global Industry Classification Standard (GICS).
 Dr. Blitzer also explores how the indexing industry changed as index investing became popular.
-Last, he comments on the difficulies active managers have in outperforming S&P Dow Jones Indices.
+Last, he comments on the difficulties active managers have in outperforming S&P Dow Jones Indices.

 Prior to becoming Chairman of the Index Committee, Dr. Blitzer was Standard & Poor’s Chief Economist.
 Before joining Standard & Poor’s, he was Corporate Economist at The McGraw-Hill Companies (now S&P Global), S&P DJI's parent corporation.

+This podcast is hosted by Rick Ferri, CFA, a long-time Boglehead and investment adviser.
 The Bogleheads are a group of like-minded individual investors who follow the general investment and business beliefs of John C. Bogle, founder and former CEO of the Vanguard Group.
 It is a conflict-free community where individual investors reach out and provide education, assistance and relevant information to other investors of all experience levels at no cost.